 The crisis of the modern world arises because we have allowed the Line to tyrannize the Circle.
 We have prioritized the “becoming” over the “being.”
 We view time as a currency to be spent, a resource to be mined, or a road to be raced down, forgetting that biologically and spiritually, we are designed to move in circles.

-Myth, Religion, and the Conquest of the Sun
+Myth, Religion, and the Birth of History

 This shift from the cyclical to the linear is not merely a product of the Industrial Revolution; it has roots in the evolution of human consciousness, myth, and religion.